 Procedure for Churches Applying for Membership to California Southern Baptist Convention

-2. The Business Services Group Leader shall inform the Committee on Resolutions, Credentials and Membership of the church’s interest and forwards to the church the Application for Affiliation and this procedure.
+2. The Business Services Team Leader shall inform the Committee on Resolutions, Credentials and Membership of the church’s interest and forwards to the church the Application for Affiliation and this procedure.
 At least two members of the committee will be assigned to process each application.
 Other Convention and Association representatives may be present also.

 3. A church shall have been constituted and meeting for at least six (6) months prior to the annual meeting of CSBC to be eligible for affiliation in that fiscal year.
 (Exceptions can be reviewed by the Committee on a case by case basis.)